vuxcode/we1-project-loke-nordlander-olsson/time-report.md

   - Added my Formspree to action in the form
   - Worked on the style of the contact page

+- 2021-11-05 21:18 Worked for 1 hour and 30 minutes.
+I have done:
+  - Updated images
+  - Added a map iframe to information page
+  - Fixed images not displaying correctly and neatly positioned them with a new one
+  - Added zoom to the menu

-Total time: 6 hours and 10 minutes
+Total time: 7 hours and 40 minutes